 First of all, let’s get a few common misconceptions out of the way.
 USDA loans are NOT just for low-income buyers and small priced homes that are way out in the country on a farm.
 These shared beliefs make USDA loans probably the most misunderstood and underutilized home loans around.
 On the contrary, perhaps a majority of American families and properties qualify for this no money down purchase loan.
-Earlier this year, it was announced that USDA income limits for 2018 – 2019 have increased.
-So, just because the program has “Rural Development” in the name, do not discount the power of this powerful home loan!
+Recently, 2019 – 2020 USDA income limits have increased which helps even more home buyers become USDA eligible.
+Just because the program has “Rural Development” in the name, do not discount the power of this powerful home loan!
+In this article, we share the new USDA loan income limits and even strategies to exceed these requirements.

 USDA Loans Benefits